The 24th manchester jazz festival will return to the city from May 23 – 27 2019.

 Remember, we’re a contemporary jazz festival and we champion artists playing original work – especially those living and working in the north west of England.
 Check out our 2018 programme to get a feel for some of the artists who have appeared previously.
 We were the first festival to pioneer an open artists’ submission system and it still forms the basis of our programme today.

-Applications at mjf 2019 are now open, click here for the full submission criteria.
+Applications at mjf 2019 are now closed.

 Irwin Mitchell mjf originals 2019